mauicv/mauicv.github.io/public/posts/vqvaes-and-perceptual-losses/content.md

 ## Introduction

-This post follows on from my previous post on [discriminator-perceptual-loss-for-vaes]({% post_url 2023-03-03-discriminator-perceptual-loss-for-variational-autoencoders %}).
+This post follows on from my previous post on [perceptual-loss-for-vaes](/posts/perceptual-loss-for-vaes).
 In that post I introduced the idea of using a discriminator to learn a perceptual loss for a VAE.
 In this post we'll focus on improving the variational autoencoder itself.
 Specifically, we'll be using a vector quantized VAE (VQ-VAE) to improve the quality of the latent space.
 VQ-VAEs are introduced in the paper [Neural Discrete Representation Learning](https://arxiv.org/abs/1711.00937).

 ## VQ-VAEs